Zakaria-Gouiss/portfolio/README.txt

 This uses html and css, as well as javascript for form handling through Google App Scripting.
 Please ensure all files are unzipped if downloading!
-The home page can be accessed through the index.html file Thank you for viewing this project!
+The home page can be accessed through the index.html file This is available on GitHub pages at this link: https://zakaria-gouiss.github.io/portfolio/ Thank you for viewing this project!